 For transformation to occur, a new short, powerful, and persuasive perspective for the team to rally behind and support is required.

 As Henry Ford once said: "Coming together is a beginning, staying together is progress, and working together is success."

-If you’re working with content, consider joining the communication track at the Boye 18conference on November 8th to learn new ways to engage and support fellow team members and address common obstacles of change.
+If you’re working with content, consider joining the Boye 19 Brooklyn conference in May to learn new ways to engage and support fellow team members and address common obstacles of change.